 The directors are responsible for the other information.
-The other information comprises Report by Those Charged with Governance Chairman's Statement, Chief Executive Officer's Statement, Statement of Directors' Responsibilities and Declaration of the Head of Finance/Accounting, which we obtained prior to the signing of this report.
+The other information comprises Report by Those Charged with Governance Chairman's Statement, Chief Executive Officer's Statement, Statement of Directors' Responsibilities and Declaration of the Head of Finance/Accounting, which we obtained prior to the date of signing this report.
 The other information does not include the financial statements and our auditor's report thereon.

-Our opinion on the Financial Statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

-In connection with our audit of the Financial Statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-Report of the Independent Auditors
+Report of the Independent Auditor